brianglass/anastasis/files/6_september.md

 Kontakion.
 Tone 2.
 Model melody.

-Chief Captain of God, Minister of divine glory, guide of mankind and Prince of the Bodiless Powers, ask for what is for our good and for GodÂ’s great mercy, as Chief Captain of the Bodiless Powers.
+Chief Captain of God, Minister of divine glory, guide of mankind and Prince of the Bodiless Powers, ask for what is for our good and for God’s great mercy, as Chief Captain of the Bodiless Powers.

 ****